 sensitivity: medium # low, medium, or highWhen a prompt injection is detected, the agent never executes.
 The user receives a rejection message, and the attempt is logged as a trace span for security review.

-Users will paste sensitive data into your agent.
-That is a given.
-The question is whether that data reaches your model provider's API or gets intercepted first.
+Users will paste sensitive data into your agent, that's a given.
+The question is whether the data reaches your model provider's API or gets intercepted first.

 You have three options:

-Replace detected PII with placeholders like [EMAIL_REDACTED].
+[EMAIL_REDACTED].
 The agent processes the sanitized input.
-Best balance of safety and usability.
+Best balance of safety and usability.guardrails:

 input: